 Marine walked us through some important changes and priorities in the retail industry and more specifically on the retail facilities.
 She is responsible for a brand-new retail Specialization program at Schneider Electric.
 The goal: empowering partners in its EcoXpert channel program to help retailers succeed to deploy all its connected solutions that will provide the visibility required to run their business in the IoT (Internet of Things) age.

-Optimizing now to be ready for the next opportunities – and challenges – is key to success says Marine.
+Optimizing now to be ready for the next opportunities – and challenges – is key to success says Marine Petry.
 And those opportunities are right around the corner.

 The architectures and solutions for retail business facilities

 Marine, thanks for your time.
-Schneider Electric launches a retail specialization training module for EcoXpert partners.
+Schneider Electric launches a retail specialization training module in the EcoXpert partner program.
 You already offer solutions for retail facilities across various segments.
 Can you give us a brief introduction to the program?

 Marine Petry: Retail is a new strategic segment for Schneider Electric.
 The retail specialization for our EcoXpert partners is launched in August 2019 and covers the optimization of store operations as well as new opportunities and innovative applications.